 b) a short bio;

-f) [where applicable] if the story has been previously published, the name and year of the print publication in which it appeared.
+c) [only if the story has been previously published], the name and year of the print publication in which it appeared.

-5. Simultaneous submissions (i.e. you’re sending a piece to us while it’s also being considered by other magazines or competitions) are absolutely fine.
-However, please, please, let us know straight away if your piece is accepted elsewhere.
+6. Simultaneous submissions (i.e. you’re sending a piece to us while it’s also being considered by other magazines or competitions) are absolutely fine.
+However, please, please, withdraw your submission via Submittable if your piece is accepted elsewhere.
 We’ll be really happy for you, and it saves us the pain of reading, discussing, and making space for a story that then turns out to be unavailable.

-6. Work that has been published online, or is available anywhere else digitally, is NOT accepted.
+7. Work that has been published online, or is available anywhere else digitally, is NOT accepted.
+Even if there's a paywall (sorry).
 We DO consider work that has been previously published in a print medium with fewer than 5,000 subscribers or sales.

 Thank you for showing us your work.